 As much as I love garden-fresh produce, except for a large flower pot full of fresh herbs on our back deck, we threw the towel in this year with our gardening efforts.

 Truthfully, it is a decision we have not regretted and it’s given us an excuse to visit one of our local farmer’s markets every Saturday morning where, more times or not, there’s a delicious bloody Mary or ice-cold craft beer awaiting us, afterward (remember, do not judge me.)

 Besides the opportunity to step out into the streets of town for an hour or so on Saturday mornings, there are many other benefits of visiting these rows of produce, cheese, and craft vendors.

 For instance, we threw some beautiful fresh baby bok choy in this soup, something I would never have in my own garden and something I would not be likely to pick up in the grocery store.

-Grab some tortellini, then some garden fresh summer and throw it all in a pot.
-This is what you’ll end up with and it’s sure make your summer just a little bit better. -Dan
+Grab some tortellini, then some garden fresh summer, and throw it all in a pot.
+This is what you’ll end up with and it’s sure to make your summer just a little bit better. -Dan

 Tortellini in brodo d'estiva (broth of summer)

 - 2 handfuls of mixed, garden fresh produce